Nullcorps/noderunner/README.md

 so then it would be like: /wp-content/plugins/noderunner/

-you should see it in th eplugin list, activate it.
+you should see it in the plugin list, activate it.

 To use it you need to put the links somewhere.
 These can be in a sidebar (e.g. they'd be the main page links) or perhaps in a widget/footer as a "you may also be intersted in..." type thing to catch a user about to leave.